-Half year 2012 £m 1 Jan 2012 Changes to Group holdings note (vi) Market gross inflows Redemptions Market exchange translation and other movements 30 Jun 2012 Eastspring Investments 15,036 3,787 (3,361) 99 15,561 M&G 91,948 (3,783) 14,701 (9,760) 1,537 94,643 Group total Group total 106,984 (3,783) 18,488 (13,121) 1,636 110,204
+Half year 2012 £m 1 Jan 2012 Changes to Group holdings note (vi) Market gross inflows Redemptions Market exchange translation and other movements 30 Jun 2012 Eastspring Investments 15,036 3,787 (3,361) 99 15,561 M&G 91,948 (3,783) 14,701 (9,760) 1,537 94,643 Group total 106,984 (3,783) 18,488 (13,121) 1,636 110,204

-The tables shown above are provided as an indicative volume measure of transactions undertaken in the reporting period that have the potential to $generate\ profits\ for\ shareholders.\ The\ amounts\ shown\ are\ not, and\ not\ intended\ to\ be,\ reflective\ of\ premium\ income\ recorded\ in\ the\ IFRS\ income\ statement.$ The format of the tables shown above is consistent with the distinction between insurance and investment products as applied for previous financial and investment products and investment products and investment products and investment products are applied for previous financial and investment products and investment products are applied for previous financial and applied for previous $reporting\ periods.\ With\ the\ exception\ of\ some\ US\ institutional\ business,\ products\ categorised\ as\ 'insurance'\ refer\ to\ those\ classified\ as\ contracts\ of\ long-term$ $insurance\ business\ for\ regulatory\ reporting\ purposes, ie\ falling\ within\ one\ of\ the\ classes\ of\ insurance\ specified\ in\ Part\ II\ of\ Schedule\ 1\ to\ the\ Regulated\ the\ regulated\ regulated\$ Activities Order under PRA regulations.
+The tables shown above are provided as an indicative volume measure of transactions undertaken in the reporting period that have the potential to generate profits for shareholders.
+The amounts shown are not, and not intended to be, reflective of premium income recorded in the IFRS income statement.

+The format of the tables shown above is consistent with the distinction between insurance and investment products as applied for previous financial reporting periods.
+With the exception of some US institutional business, products categorised as 'insurance' refer to those classified as contracts of long-term insurance business for regulatory reporting purposes, ie falling within one of the classes of insurance specified in Part II of Schedule 1 to the Regulated Activities Order under PRA regulations.

 The details shown above for insurance products include contributions for contracts that are classified under IFRS 4 'Insurance Contracts' as not containing significant insurance risk.
 These products are described as investment contracts or other financial instruments under IFRS.
-Contracts included in this category are primarily certain unit-linked and similar contracts written in UK insurance operations and Guaranteed Investment Contracts and Contrasimilar funding agreements written in US operations.
+Contracts included in this category are primarily certain unit-linked and similar contracts written in UK insurance operations and Guaranteed Investment Contracts and similar funding agreements written in US operations.

-- New business in China is included at Prudential's 50 per cent interest in the China life operation. - New business in India is included at Prudential's 26 per cent interest in the India life operation.
-Investment products referred to in the tables for funds under management above are unit trust, mutual funds and similar types of retail fund management arrangements.
-These are unrelated to insurance products that are classified as 'investment contracts' under IFRS 4, although similar IFRS recognition and measurement principles apply to the acquisition costs and fees attaching to this type of business - $Investment flows for the half year exclude \ Eastspring \ Money \ Market \ Funds \ gross \ inflows \ of \ \pounds 30.774 \ million \ (half \ year \ 2012: \pounds 25,355 \ million) \ and \ net \ inflows \ for \ half \ year \ 2012: \pounds 25,355 \ million) \ and \ net \ inflows \ for \ half \ year \ 2012: \pounds 25,355 \ million) \ and \ net \ inflows \ for \ half \ year \ 2012: \pounds 25,355 \ million) \ and \ net \ inflows \ for \ half \ year \ 2012: \pounds 25,355 \ million) \ and \ net \ inflows \ for \ half \ year \ 2012: \pounds 25,355 \ million) \ and \ net \ inflows \ for \ half \ year \ 2012: \pounds 25,355 \ million) \ and \ net \ inflows \ for \ half \ year \ 2012: \pounds 25,355 \ million) \ and \ net \ inflows \ for \ half \ year \ 2012: \pounds 25,355 \ million) \ and \ net \ inflows \ for \ year \ year$ of £107 million (half year 2012: net outflows of £103 million). - From 1 January 2012, Prudential Portfolio Managers South Africa (Pty) Limited is no longer a subsidiary of M&G, following the restructuring transaction and the properties of the properties owhereby M&G's ownership has been diluted. - $New \ business \ and \ market \ gross \ inflows \ and \ redemptions \ have \ been \ translated \ at \ an \ average \ exchange \ rate \ for \ the \ period \ applicable.
-Funds \ under \ period \ applicable \ and \ redemptions \ have \ been \ translated \ at \ an \ average \ exchange \ rate \ for \ the \ period \ applicable.$ management at points in time are translated at the exchange rate applicable to those dates.
+- (ii) New business in China is included at Prudential's 50 per cent interest in the China life operation. - $(iii) \quad \text{New business in India is included at Prudential's 26 per cent interest in the India life operation} \\$ - (iv) Investment products referred to in the tables for funds under management above are unit trust, mutual funds and similar types of retail fund management arrangements.
+These are unrelated to insurance products that are classified as 'investment contracts' under IFRS 4, although similar IFRS recognition and measurement principles apply to the acquisition costs and fees attaching to this type of business. - (v) Investment flows for the half year exclude Eastspring Money Market Funds gross inflows of £30,774 million (half year 2012: £25,355 million) and net inflows of £107 million (half year 2012: net outflows of £103 million). - $(vi) \quad From 1 January 2012, Prudential Portfolio Managers South Africa (Pty) Limited is no longer a subsidiary of M&G, following the restructuring transaction whereby M&G's ownership has been diluted.$ - (vii) New business and market gross inflows and redemptions have been translated at an average exchange rate for the period applicable.
+Funds under management at points in time are translated at the exchange rate applicable to those dates.